kpiaskowski/DL_Cell_networks/README.md

 - numpy 1.14.1
 - opencv 3.3.0

-### Running steps
+### How to run it?
 1.
     Create folder named 'data'.
 In order to get anything done, you first need to downloaded COCO data from here: http://cocodataset.org/#download .
 Download:
     - 2017 Train images (wget http://images.cocodataset.org/zips/train2017.zip)
     - 2017 Val images (wget http://images.cocodataset.org/zips/val2017.zip)
     - 2017 Train/Val annotations (wget http://images.cocodataset.org/annotations/annotations_trainval2017.zip)
+    - 2017 Test images (wget http://images.cocodataset.org/zips/test2017.zip) - unnecessary, but useful if you want to test it on COCO online evaluator (it yields bad results, however, due to weak clustering algorithm).
+    - 2017 Testing image info (wget http://images.cocodataset.org/annotations/image_info_test2017.zip) - again, not needed if you don't want to test it on COCO evaluations script.
+If you download it, rename annotations inside to test_annotations.

-    Extract these 3 files and put their content into previously created 'data' folder.
+    Extract these files and put their content into previously created 'data' folder.
 Your project tree should look like this (most folders not shown for brewity):
     - data
         - annotations
         - train2017
         - val2017
+        - test2017 (unnecessary)
+        - test_annotations (unnecessary)

     End of step 1:) Remove downloaded zipped files if you don't need them anymore.